 - Group assignments

-- Guest speaker's talks: we expect several entrepreneurs and business development managers to bring in class their experience to discuss strategic decisions related to the creation and growth of an SME
+- Guest speaker's talks: we expect several entrepreneurs and business development managers to bring in class their experience to discuss the strategic decisions related to the creation and growth of an SME.

 |Continuous assessment||Partial exams||General exam|

-- 50% of the grade - “final exam points”.
-The final written exam will consist of multiple choice questions:
+50% of the grade – “final exam points” – are obtained at the final written exam consisting of multiple choice questions that will test:

-The assessment of non-attending students, independently of the year of the course attendance, consists of final written exam.
-The exam consists of 31 multiple-choice questions aiming to test the student’s knowledge of key theoretical frameworks and definitions discussed during recorded online sessions and contained in the two obligatory readings (P.Burns, “Entrepreneurship and Small Business” Palgrave Macmillan, 2012; Annushkina O., Carcano L., Lassini U., Visconti F., “Strategic Management and Small and Medium Enterprises ” McGraw, 2012).
+The assessment of non-attending students, independently of the year of the course attendance, will consist of a final written exam.
+The exam will consist of multiple-choice questions aiming to test the student’s knowledge of key theoretical frameworks and definitions contained in the two obligatory readings (P.Burns, “Entrepreneurship and Small Business” Palgrave Macmillan, 2012; Annushkina O., Carcano L., Lassini U., Visconti F., “Strategic Management and Small and Medium Enterprises ” McGraw, 2012).